-Seydel Session Steel PT-Gazell Half Valved includes Free USA Shipping
+Seydel Session Steel PT-Gazell Half Valved 10301PT Includes Free USA Shipping

 Blues Harmonica with corrosion-free stainless steel reeds, ergonomic covers and plastic comb.